epoch8/vedana.tech/src/content/docs/guides/setting-up-data-model.md

 6. **ConversationLifecycle** — system messages at lifecycle events
 7. **Prompts** — the system prompt and other templates

-After completing all tables, go to Backoffice, click **Update Data Model** and run ETL.
+After completing all tables, go to Backoffice, click **Reload Data Model** and then run ETL.
 Verification steps are at the end of this guide.

 ## 1. Anchors